 “What do you mean I don’t need a Pap test this year?”
-For many years, women have considered a yearly gynecologic exam and Pap test to be an essential — albeit unpleasant — aspect of staying healthy.
-That paradigm began to change in 2009 when the American College of Obstetricians and Gynecologists (ACOG) recommended that for women who have either never had an abnormal Pap test or for those who have had three normal tests in a row, the screening interval can be extended to every two to three years, depending on age.
+For many years, individuals with a cervix have considered a yearly gynecologic exam and Pap test to be an essential — albeit unpleasant — aspect of staying healthy.
+That paradigm began to change in 2009 when the American College of Obstetricians and Gynecologists (ACOG) recommended that for individuals with a cervix who have either never had an abnormal Pap test or for those who have had three normal tests in a row, the screening interval can be extended to every two to three years, depending on age.

 But is this safe?